pivotal-cf/docs-phd-ds/external-service-plans.md

                         </tr>
                     </tbody>
                 </table></li>
             <li> Enter the following values for all relevant fields of the Pivotal HD software where you want the Service Plan to broker access.
-These values you enter in these fields are displayed in the Service Instance Dashboard that Pivotal CF users can access when they create a Service Instance and/or in the <code>VCAP_SERVICES</code> environment variable that Applications can access when they are bound to the Service Instance. <table rules="all"
+These values you enter in these fields are displayed in the Service Instance Dashboard that PCF users can access when they create a Service Instance and/or in the <code>VCAP_SERVICES</code> environment variable that Applications can access when they are bound to the Service Instance. <table rules="all"
                     frame="void"
                     width="540">
                     <caption>Pivotal HD Configuration</caption>